-1.9 The SMW was uprated to \$37.5 per hour effective from 1 May 2019.
-In the year, the LD organised territory-wide publicity activities to promote the revised SMW rate and the Minimum Wage Ordinance (MWO).
+- In 2020, the LD organised a wide range of publicity activities to enhance public awareness of the SMW rate and the Minimum Wage Ordinance (MWO).
 To safeguard employees' entitlement to the SMW, we also conducted proactive workplace inspections of various establishments and mounted targeted enforcement campaigns for low-paying sectors.
-Overall, the implementation of the SMW was smooth and the earnings of low-income employees continued to improve.

-1.10 The Minimum Wage Commission (MWC) is an independent statutory body established under the MWO with the main function of reporting to the Chief Executive in Council its recommendation about the SMW rate at least once in every two years.
+Overall, the implementation of the SMW was smooth and the earnings of low-income employees continued to improve. - 1.11 The Minimum Wage Commission (MWC) is an independent statutory body established under the MWO with the main function of reporting to the Chief Executive in Council its recommendation about the SMW rate at least once in every two years.
 The MWC comprises a Chairperson and 12 Members drawn from the labour sector, business community, academia and the Government.
-The current two-year term of the MWC commenced on 1 March 2019.
+In October 2020, the MWC submitted its report after completing a new round of review of the SMW rate.
+During the review, the Hong Kong economy was in a deep recession with an elevated unemployment rate and the economic outlook was faced with an unusually high degree of uncertainty.
+The MWC reached the majority consensus recommendation to maintain the prevailing SMW rate at \$37.5 per hour until the next biennial review.